HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-device-intro.md

 ### Mandatory and Must Support Data Elements

 The following data elements must always be present or must be supported if the data is present in the sending system  ([Must Support](formal_specification.html#must-support) definition).
 They are presented below with a simple human-readable explanation.
 The [Formal Profile Definition](#profile) below provides the formal summary, definitions, and terminology requirements.
+Contact the PACIO project at info@pacioproject.org for detailed information about the specific methods used to develop this profile.

 **Each Personal Functioning and Engagement Device must have:**